cygni/cygni-competence-react/README.md

+# Cygni Competence React

+This is the react playground used in a talk on React Basics.
+It is a subset of the excellent boilerplate "React-slingshot".

+---

 # React Slingshot!

 React Slingshot is a comprehensive framework for rapid application development using React.
 It offers a rich development experience including: